lhico/pyroms_tools/README.md

 ## 2. Scripts structure

-The main scripts are placed at the `scripts` directory as follows:
+The main scripts are placed at the `scripts` and `scripts_xesmf` directory as follows:

 ```
 .